llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 It seems like the semantics that CSE really wants to encode in the debug intrinsics is that, after the point at which the common load occurs, the location for both `redundant` and `loaded` is `%0`, and that they are both read-only.
-It seems like it must prove this to combine them, and if it can only combine them over some range it can insert additional live ranges to describe their separate locations outside of that range.
-The implicit pointer example is further evidence of why this may need to be the case, because at the time implicit pointer is created it is not know which source variable to bind to in order to get the multiple lifetimes in this design.
+It seems like it needs to prove this to combine them, and if it can only combine them over some range, it can insert additional live ranges to describe their separate locations outside of that range.
+The implicit pointer example further suggests why this may need to be the case, because at the time the implicit pointer is created, it is not known which source variable to bind to in order to get the multiple lifetimes in this design.

 This seems to be supported by the fact that even in current LLVM trunk, with the more conservative change to mark the `redundant` variable as `undef` in the